 While Autumn/Fall sees the temperatures begin to drop off they don’t fall nearly as fast as they rose in Spring.
 In fact with the Fog now fading into memory, and the winds lessening.
 Autumn can feel even warmer than in the summer months.

 Rain tends to stay away in September and October and begins to return infrequently in November.
 Autumn tends to be the local’s favorite Season as they enjoy the warm clear days.
 It’s a great time to be in the City.

 In Winter the weather does fall apart significantly.
 Rain is frequent, persistent and heavy.
 Not great adjectives to apply to rain.
 Temperatures are much cooler and the days are significantly shorter.

-It’s not winter like in a lot of US Cities there is very little chance of snow and almost now chance of real settled snow.
+It is not winter like in a lot of US Cities, there is very little chance of snow and almost no chance of real settled snow.
 Sub-freezing temperatures are exceedingly rare and when it isn’t raining the days can be clear and very pleasant.
-But it’s still, not the greatest season to outside. plan for more indoor activities. and Enjoy the fantastic food scene.
+But it’s still, not the greatest season to be outside.
+Plan for more indoor activities. and Enjoy the fantastic food scene.

 At least it will far less busy!

 Fog is a phenomenon synonymous with san Francisco.
 In fact, this weather pattern is repeated all along the Pacific Seaboard.
 There are some complex Scientific reasons for this that we will briefly explain below but first, and more importantly, We will explain what it means for you practically.

 From May through to the end of August the Fog will form Most days.
 Most mornings will begin with part or all of the city covered in a thick dense blanket of fog.
 As the morning turns to afternoon and the temperature rises the fog will “burn” off leaving a pleasant sunny day.
 By late afternoon as the temperature begins to drop again the fog will return.